-The Abrahamson Pediatric Eye Institute (APEI), located in the Division of Ophthalmology at Cincinnati Children’s, was founded in 1995 by Rotary Club of Cincinnati honorary member, ophthalmologist, and philanthropist Ira Abrahamson, MD.
-He launched the APEI with the mission of wiping out preventable blindness in children.
+The Abrahamson Pediatric Eye Institute (APEI), located in the Division of Ophthalmology at Cincinnati Children’s, was founded in 1995 by Rotary Club of Cincinnati honorary member, ophthalmologist, and

 The condition known amblyopia, or “lazy eye,” is the leading cause of preventable blindness in children.
 If treated, vision can be corrected.
 If left untreated, amblyopia can cause permanent vision loss and even blindness.
 Abrahamson wanted to create awareness of early detection of amblyopia by developing and implementing vision-screening programs.
 The institute began its community outreach vision-screening program in 1996 and has steadily expanded to now screen children in 29 Greater Cincinnati and Northern Kentucky elementary schools and community centers.
 Abrahamson continues to raise support for the APEI and its vision screening program.